An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Why Relative Reward Metric?

 \section{Why Relative Reward Metric?}

-To understand why relative reward metric is the correct choice and why the normalized reward metric of \cite{tailstorm,dag_parallel_pow} is an illusion, consider the adversarial (honest resp.) miners who hold $\alpha$ ($1-\alpha$ resp.) proportion of the hash power in the system.
+To understand why relative reward metric is the correct choice and why the normalized reward metric of \cite{tailstorm,dag_parallel_pow} is an illusion, consider the adversarial (honest resp.) miners who hold $\alpha$ ($1-\alpha$ resp.) fraction of the hashpower in the system.
 Let the total adversarial (honest resp.) reward per chain progress be denoted as $\mu$ ($\nu$ resp.).
 Clearly, an incentive compatible system that is not under an attack, should satisfy

 which is an equality between the rewards per chain progress per computational power of the adversarial and honest miners.

 When the adversary is employing an incentive attack, let $\mu_{attack}$ and $\nu_{attack}$ denote the new rewards per chain progress and let $\rho$ denote the fraction of the total rewards the adversary gets.
 Assume that the adversary gets more relative rewards than its fair share, i.e., $\rho>\alpha$, but the total adversarial reward per chain progress decreases compared to not employing the attack i.e., $\mu>\mu_{attack}$.